Located on the fifth floor at 28 Vernon Street in downtown Brattleboro

 Estate Planning

-This approach to estate planning requires a thorough review of asset titling and family relationships.
+Our approach to estate planning involves a thorough review of asset titling and family relationships.
 We help our clients understand the difference between probate and non-probate assets, and learn how to pass assets to beneficiaries and charities by non-probate means.
 We address tax implications, losses to creditors or fraud and other important concerns.
 This may involve the drafting of deeds, trusts, beneficiary designations and assignments of business interests.
 Our planning process can help anticipate and head off serious issues that can arise with advanced aging and health events.

-This planning process develops a dynamic and elegant estate plan that can anticipate various outcomes, even when we can’t know what may be coming.
+Our planning process develops a dynamic and elegant estate plan that can anticipate various outcomes, even when we can’t know what may be coming.
 With this approach, we do our best work.
 We believe that good planning can help make aging and death a time of grace and dignity.

 Long Term Care Medicaid Planning